 6. Are you a team player?

-The obvious answer to this question is "yes".
+For a job that is almost singularly reliant upon teamwork, the obvious answer to this question is "yes".
 You might have to give examples to prove it, so it’s best to prepare some, but it’s fine to keep this answer simple.

 7. Tell me about a difficult situation and how you handled it?